SewerynKaminski/Lens-in-V-WASM-Demo/README.md

 # Lens-in-V-WASM-Demo
-Lens distortion ported to the web
+Lens distortion demo ported to the web